Jacques-Alain Miller: 1960s

-In 1962, he entered the École Normale Supérieure where he studied with Louis Althusser.
-There he befriended fellow students who would also go on to leave a lasting mark on intellectual life in France: Étienne Balibar, Pierre Macherey, François Regnault, Robert Linart and Jean-Claude Milner.
+In 1962, Miller entered the École Normale Supérieure (ENS), where he studied with Louis Althusser.
+His fellow students included Étienne Balibar, Pierre Macherey, François Regnault, Robert Linart, and Jean-Claude Milner.
 At the ENS he attended the seminars of Roland Barthes, the "first writer with whom I had a close friendship".
-At this time he also met the young Derrida who was lecturing at the Sorbonne.
+At this time he also met the young Jacques Derrida, who was lecturing at the Sorbonne.

-In 1963, Althusser assigned Miller the task of reading "all of Lacan" and Miller carried out the task admiringly.
+In 1963, Althusser assigned Miller the task of reading "all of Lacan".
 The following year, Jacques Lacan was appointed lecturer at the École Pratique des Hautes Etudes and transferred his Seminar to the ENS.
-Miller's encounter with Lacan was to be a decisive one: he contributed to the Seminar first with questions, then with full texts over the following years.
 Over the summer break of 1964, Lacan invited Miller to his country house, La Prévôté in Guitrancourt, where Miller read the transcriptions of Lacan's early seminars.
 During a later stay at Guitrancourt, Miller began a relationship with Judith Lacan, Lacan's daughter, whom he married in 1966.
-The index of concepts and the commentary on the graphs in Lacan's 1966 Écrits were drawn up by Miller, and in that same year, he founded Cahiers pour l'Analyse, a seminal publication whose editorial board included Alain Grosrichard, Regnault, Milner and, later, Alain Badiou.
+In the same year, Miller composed the index of concepts and the commentary on the graphs in Lacan's landmark book Écrits and founded Cahiers pour l'Analyse, a seminal publication whose editorial board included Alain Grosrichard, Regnault, Milner, and, later, Alain Badiou.

-Miller's written texts from this early period are published in the Gallimard collection, Un début dans la vie (2002) which includes his interview with Sartre and the influential text presented at Lacan's Seminar (24 February 1965), "Suture: Elements of the Logic of the Signifier".
+Miller's written texts from this early period are published in the Gallimard collection Un début dans la vie (2002), which includes his interview with Jean-Paul Sartre and an influential essay he presented at Lacan's Seminar of 24 February 1965, "Suture: Elements of the Logic of the Signifier".

 1970s

-After a period of active involvement in the leftwing movements associated with May 1968, Miller was encouraged by Lacan to take "another path by which to get your privileged revolt across: mine for example".
+After a period of involvement in the left-wing movements associated with May 1968, Miller was encouraged by Lacan to take "another path by which to get your privileged revolt across: mine for example".
 In time Miller would become instrumental in Lacan's École Freudienne de Paris, founding and editing the journal Ornicar ? which published lessons of Lacan's Seminar.
 When Lacan moved to the University of Vincennes—the Department of Psychoanalysis was renamed "Le Champ freudien"—Lacan became its director, and Michel Foucault appointed Jacques-Alain Miller president.

 Miller's teaching from this period (1972-1978) took on the name L'Orientation lacanienne and gave rise to published texts on Bentham, Peirce and Church.

-In 1973, Miller transcribed at Lacan's behest the 1964 Seminar on The Four Fundamental Concepts of Psychoanalysis which was to lead to a lifelong commitment to establishing the full series of Lacan's annual Parisian Seminar.
+In 1973, Miller transcribed Lacan's the 1964 Seminar on The Four Fundamental Concepts of Psychoanalysis which was to lead to a lifelong commitment to establishing the full series of Lacan's annual Parisian Seminar.
 Book XI was published by Seuil in 1973, with Books I & Book XX following in 1975 and Book II in 1978.

-Miller also contributed in 1973 to the two-part televised programme that later became known as "Television", leading Lacan to credit Miller by saying "He who interrogates me / also knows how to read me".
+Miller also contributed in 1973 to the two-part televised programme that later became known as "Television".